 - Permit holder to collect/maintain participant contact info for tracing purposes

-These policies are to be adhered to by every visitor, at all times, while at our facility (regardless of whether you’re on the ice, a spectator, or visiting one of our tenants).
+These policies are to be adhered to by every visitor, at all times.

 For additional resources to help you with administering and communicating the required policies within your groups, visit the City of Toronto’s website.

 Lakeshore Arena Corporation owns and operates the Ford Performance Centre, which is a 272,000 sq. ft. recreation facility in Etobicoke, ON.
 The Ford Performance Centre is the official practice facility for the NHL’s Toronto Maple Leafs and, their AHL affiliate, the Toronto Marlies.
 It is also the home of the Hockey Hall of Fame D.K.
 (Doc) Seaman Hockey Resource Centre, Hockey Canada’s Eastern Regional Office, and the NHL Alumni, along with numerous other sport-related businesses and community tenants.

 The Ford Performance Centre hosts many national and international events and it is recognized as the premier ice facility in the Greater Toronto Area and sets the standard for training and hockey performance worldwide.
 The facility also offers ice rentals, leagues, drop-in programs, party bookings, tournaments, and special events.